 - SEO is search engine optimization, and that is what makes your website appear higher in a Google Search.

-TastyPins – Paid plugin with a yearly subscription and worth it
+TastyPins – Paid plugin with a yearly subscription

 - Simple and cheap way to use the “alt text” the way it was intended and also add a Pinterest pin description that is used when someone pins from your website.

 - You can use the “alt text” box to add a Pinterest pin description, but that will hurt your SEO because “alt text” is designed as an accessibility feature for users who have a visual impairment.

 - Recommendation: If you are a TpT author or teacherpreneur who uses Pinterest, you will really appreciate this plugin!

 Go for it!

 Writing a professional librarian blog and maintaining a website is a lot of work, of course.
 There’s always something to update, edit, upgrade, or optimize.
 However, I’ve found blogging to be very empowering and beneficial to my work as a teacher.